Abstractions Best Practice Clean Code Python Skills Python generalSee in schedule: Wed, Jul 28, 14:15-15:00 CEST (45 min)

 Rodrigo has always been fascinated by problem solving and that is why he picked up programming – so that he could solve more problems.

-He also loves sharing knowledge, and that is why he spends so much time writing articles @ mathspp.com and giving workshops and courses.
+He also loves sharing knowledge, and that is why he spends so much time writing articles @ https://mathspp.com, giving workshops and courses, and writing books.

 His main areas of scientific interest are mathematics (numerical analysis in particular) and programming in general (with a preference for the Python and APL languages), but Rodrigo also enjoys reading fantasy books, watching silly comedy movies and eating chocolate.